pwn-college/pwn-college.github.io/modules/reversing.md

 Some challenges will force you to "crack" them.
 Good luck!

-If you are ready to tackle the challenges, go to [https://cse466.pwn.college](https://cse466.pwn.college)! **CHALLENGES WILL LAUNCH DURING THE LIVE TWITCH STREAM ON 9/16/2020!**
+If you are ready to tackle the challenges, go to [https://cse466.pwn.college](https://cse466.pwn.college)!

 ## Useful Tools